Public vs Private Cord Blood Banks

 If your child needed a stem cell transplant, the process your child’s physician would use to search public cord blood banks for a match would be the same whether you donated or not.
 This search and match process can take weeks or even months, and there is no guarantee that a match will be found.
 Your child’s cord blood could already have been donated to an unrelated recipient.

-- Only 25-50% of donations to public cord blood banks end up being stored.
+- Only about 20% of donations to public cord blood banks end up being stored.

-With a private cord blood bank like LifebankUSA, you know that your child’s cord blood stem cells are immediately available if and when you need it.
+On the other hand, with a private cord blood bank like Lifebank®, you know that your child’s cord blood stem cells are immediately available if and when you need them.

 Your Medical History Makes a Difference

 If you have a personal or family medical history of certain cancers or other diseases that can be treated with stem cell transplantation, you may want to consider private cord blood banking.
-Think of investing in private cord blood banking as providing peace of mind that gives your family immediate access to a related source of stem cells if needed.
-Published research also shows that transplants using related cord blood donor cells increase the likelihood of success.,
+Think of investing in private banking as providing peace of mind that gives your family immediate access to a related source of stem cells if needed.

 Private Cord Blood Banking Keeps it in the Family

-With private cord blood banking, your baby has a 100% guaranteed match if he/she ever needs a transplant.
-Banking with a private cord blood bank also increases the odds that other family members will have access to a transplant match if they need one.
+With private banking, your baby has a 100% guaranteed match if he/she ever needs a transplant.
+Furthermore, banking privately also increases the odds that other family members will have access to a transplant match if they need one.
 Your baby’s siblings have a 1-in-4 chance of a perfect match and other immediate family members have a 30% chance of a transplant-acceptable match.

 Do Your Research

-Whether you decide to bank with a private cord blood bank or a public one, take the time to look into the reputation and accreditations of the facility you choose.
+Whether you decide to bank with a private or public one, take the time to look into the reputation and accreditations of the facility you choose.
 Banking your baby’s cord blood is a once-in-a-lifetime opportunity.
-Cord blood banks – especially private ones – vary widely in terms of quality, experience and even the technology they use to collect, process and store cord blood.
+Cord blood banks – especially private ones – vary widely in terms of quality, experience, and even the technology they use to collect, process and store cord blood.

-According to The Parent’s Guide to Cord Blood Foundation, a non-profit organization dedicated to educating parents about cord blood therapies and storage options, you should stick with well-established cord blood laboratories that have been accredited by agencies such as AABB, FACT or ISO.
-Lifebank is registered with the FDA and accredited by AABB so banking with Lifebank is a smart choice for you and your family.
+According to The Parent’s Guide to Cord Blood Foundation, a non-profit organization dedicated to educating parents about cord blood therapies and storage options, you should stick with well-established cord blood laboratories that have been accredited by agencies such as AABB or FACT.
+For example, Lifebank is registered with the FDA and accredited by AABB so banking with Lifebank is a smart choice for you and your family.